 Furthermore, all e-commerce directives have been duly transposed into Portuguese law, including those relating to electronic billing, digital signatures and data protection.

-Such facts make it clear that, in addition to being a completely transparent tax incentive, the MIBC also allows a for an effective tax saving that can be used in the internationalization of the licensed company.
+Such facts make it clear that, in addition to being a completely transparent tax incentive, the MIBC also allows for an effective tax saving that can be used in the internationalization of the licensed company.

-Apart from the above, employees of startup companies and other technological companies might also be entitled to a 20% flat rate on their salary for a period of 10-years and a 0% tax rate on the foreign income they earn.
-These incentives not only allow you to easily bring your team to live in one of the world’s most beautiful islands, but also to attract the best of the best worldwide.
+Apart from the above, employees of startup companies and other technology companies might also be entitled to a 20% flat rate on their salary for a period of 10-years and a 0% tax rate on the foreign income they earn.
+These incentives not only allow you to easily bring your team to live in one of the world’s most beautiful islands but also to attract the best of the best worldwide.

 We know that bureaucracy and costs can slow down your vision and hinder your will to relocate to another jurisdiction, but we at MCS believe that Madeira Island, Portugal, holds the key to its growth.